Carvana Review: Is it Worth It?

 Carvana doesn’t offer vehicles for lease.

 Carvana does offer lease buyouts if you sell directly to them, but unfortunately, not if you trade-in a vehicle.
 They will need a formal dealer payoff quote containing your current lease payoff amount.
 And they do not buy out leases through Ford Motor Credit, Ally, Nissan Motor Acceptance Corp, or US Bank, nor those within 60 days of the maturity date.

 Pros: Here's What I Like About Carvana

-- They offer loan options with no hard credit inquiry required for pre-qualification.
+- They offer loan options for consumers with all types of credit with no hard credit inquiry required for pre-qualification.

-- All Carvana vehicles pass a 150-point inspection and have clean titles with no reported accidents, fire, frame, or flood damage.
+- All Carvana vehicles pass a 150-point inspection, have clean titles with no reported accidents, fire, frame, or flood damage.
 You will get a free CarFax report to view the history of the vehicle.